GWC-DCMB/curriculum-notebooks/paper/paper.md

 We believe our open curriculum is a valuable resource to the wider education community and hope that educators will use and improve our lessons, practice problems, and teaching best practices.
-Anyone can contribute to [our educational materials on GitHub](https://github.com/GWC-DCMB).
+Anyone can contribute to our educational materials [on GitHub](https://github.com/GWC-DCMB).

 # Statement of Need

 As women bioinformatics trainees at the
-University of Michigan, we experience the gender gap in our field first-hand.
+University of Michigan (U-M), we experience the gender gap in our field first-hand.
 During the 1974-1975 academic year, women achieved 18.9% of total Bachelor's degrees in computer and information sciences in the US [@nces_digest_2012].
 By 1983-1984 this peaked at 37.1%, but fell to 17.6% by 2010-2011.
 We also see this